Shah433/Cryptogams-NIR-HSI-Dataset/README.md

 The dataset preparation, annotation strategy, and segmentation methodology are described in:

 **S. Faisal et al.**
-*"Near-Infrared Hyperspectral Imaging and Deep Learning for Semantic Segmentation of Cryptogams With Sparse Annotations."*
-IEEE 12th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA 2026).
+*"Near-Infrared Hyperspectral Imaging and Deep Learning for Semantic Segmentation of Cryptogams With Sparse Annotations."* The IEEE 12th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA 2026).
 Accepted paper, Paper ID: 1571310702.

 ---